 Before detailing the comparative results of our examination, it is interesting to visualize the operation of the two stochastic methods.
-Figure 2 depicts the runtime behaviour of the two methods.
-Each point on the two scatter charts represents a given line throughput value at a specific step of the algorithm.
-Both charts depict the calculation of the placement of 30 buffers in a balanced line of 15 stations.
-The simulated annealing algorithm optimizes a single solution in the specific example in 80.000 iterations.
+Figure 2 depicts the runtime behavior of the two methods.
+Each point on the two scatter charts represents a given production line throughput value at a specific step of the algorithm.
+Both charts depict the calculation of the placement of 30 buffers in a balanced line of 10 stations.
+The simulated annealing algorithm optimizes a single solution in the specific example in 45.000 iterations.
 The solution's throughput value oscillates as both better and worse solutions are randomly selected at each iteration step.
 As can be seen on the chart, the oscillation width decreases following the algorithm's exponential cooling schedule and converges towards the optimal value.

-In contrast to the simulated annealing algorithm, the genetic algorithm is based on the implicit parallelism of the solutions represented by the initial population.
+The genetic algorithm is based on the implicit parallelism of the solutions represented by the initial population depicted on the chart's z-axis.
 Thus, in the specific example, it terminates with an optimal configuration after 250 generations.
 As the chart demonstrates the search starts with a wide spectrum of different solutions which are evaluated and evolve in parallel with non-optimal solutions gradually becoming extinct.
-Mutations and recombinations regenerate suboptimal solutions, but, due to the probabilistic organism selection strategy, their survival does not last for long.
+Mutations and recombinations regenerate suboptimal solutions, but, due to the "survival of the fittest" organism selection strategy, their survival does not last for long.